Stephen Stanko: The murders

+On August 18, 2006, a Georgetown County jury convicted Stanko and sentenced him to death for the murder of Ling, and 110 years in prison for criminal sexual conduct, kidnapping and armed robbery in the related assault of Ling's daughter.
+In November 2009, Stanko was convicted of murder in the Turner trial.
+That led to his second death sentence, this time by a Horry County jury.

-Awaiting execution
+Death warrant and execution

-Stephen Stanko is currently on death row at Broad River Correctional Institution in Columbia, South Carolina, and under South Carolina's Act 43 of 2021, would be executed by electric chair or firing squad.
+Stephen Stanko was on death row at Broad River Correctional Institution in Columbia, South Carolina.
 He is the first person to be sentenced to death in Georgetown County in nearly 11 years.

 The first phase of Stanko's appeals process began on September 23, 2007, when he appeared before the South Carolina Supreme Court in a bid to overturn his death penalty conviction in the Laura Ling case.
 His attorney said that errors in the original trial resulted in his conviction in that the trial judge did not allow the defense to ask potential jurors how they felt about the insanity defense and did not allow the defense to present Stanko's age/mentality as aggravating or mitigating factors.
 However, the conviction and sentence were affirmed.

 In February 2013, Stanko lost his appeal in the Henry Turner murder case; the South Carolina Supreme Court affirmed Stanko's conviction and sentence.

 In 2015, there was a post-conviction relief (PCR) hearing.
 The court heard testimony from Bill Diggs, Stanko's trial attorney, that Stanko suffered from a brain defect.
 On May 24, 2016, the court reaffirmed his conviction.